WhereSoftwareGoesToDie/libmarquise/README.md

    information to be available across the entire vaultaire system.
    This has little or no impact on performance or resource usage. e.g. tcp://broker.example:5583/
+ - LIBMARQUISE_POLLER_EXPIRY (amount of time (nanoseconds) to wait for an ack back from Vaultaire - defaults to ten minutes).
  - LIBMARQUISE_PROFILING (enable telemetry data to be sent to stderr.
    See LIBMARQUISE_TELEMETRY_DEST)
  - LIBMARQUISE_DEFERRAL_DIR is the directory to use for serialization of